beaulebens/keyring-social-importers/readme.txt

 == Changelog ==

+= 1.7 =
+* Enhancement: Places support for Nest and TripIt importers.
+* Enhancement: Instagram importer now supports Video posts, and People.
+* Enhancement: REST API support.
+* Enhancement: New filter for disabling Instapaper remote content download.
+* Enhancement: New filter for injecting custom CSS into the header of an importer.

 = 1.6 =
 * NOTE: Update to Keyring 1.7 for full compatibility.
 * Enhancement: Nest Camera importer.